rangsimanketkaew/Auto-NWChem/README.md

 ```

 * Error: *utilfname: cannot allocate*  or  *utilfname: cannot allocate:Received an Error in Communication* <br />
-when: Running NWChem with MPI and cannot allocate the memory with number of processors.
+When: Running NWChem with MPI and cannot allocate the memory with number of processors.
 Fix: You must specify the amount of memory **PER** processor core that NWChem can possibly employs for a calculation. <br />
 This issue can be easily fixed by *memory* keyword to control the certain memory, for example a following command is used to limit the memory to 1 Gigabyte/process.
 ```
 memory total 1 GB
 ```

-* Error: about MPI libraries.
+* Error: about MPI libraries <br />
-when: Compiling NWChem with make command
 ```
 GNUmakefile:103: recipe for target 'libraries' failed
 make: *** [libraries] Error 1
 ```
+When: Compiling NWChem with make command <br />
 Fix: Check the suitable libraries that you can use by command
 ```
 mpif90 -show